AIxRead

 English (United States)

-A genus of tropical plants, often grown as houseplants, known for their large, decorative leaves.
+A genus of tropical plants known for their climbing or trailing growth habits and large, often decorative leaves.

 Ελληνικά (Greek)